 Tammi Campbell (b.
-1974) holds a BFA from the University of Saskatchewan, Saskatoon.
-Over the past ten years, Campbell has shown in solo and group exhibitions across Canada and the U.S. including at Arsenal, New York (2019); the Mendel Art Gallery, Saskatoon (2015); the Justina M. Barnicke Gallery, Toronto (2014); the Dunlop Art Gallery, Regina (2013); Mercer Union, Toronto (2013); and the Galerie de l’UQAM, Montréal (2013).
-She has also participated in the Canadian Biennale 2014 at the National Gallery of Canada, in Ottawa, as well as the 30th International Symposium of Contemporary Art of Baie-St-Paul.
-Her recent solo exhibition Exactly Wrong at MAKI Gallery, Tokyo, was her first time presenting work in Asia.
+1974, Calgary, Alberta) received her BFA from the University of Saskatchewan, Saskatoon.
+Recent solo exhibitions include Exactly Wrong, MAKI Gallery, Tokyo; Boring Art, Anat Ebgi, Los Angeles, CA; and On View, Blouin Division, Montréal, QC.
+Campbell has also exhibited her work across Canada and the U.S. including Arsenal, New York, NY; Gavlak, Los Angeles, CA; Mendel Art Gallery, Saskatoon, SK; Justina M. Barnicke Gallery, Toronto, ON; and the Galerie de l’UQAM, Montréal, QC.
+She participated in the Canadian Biennale 2014 at the National Gallery of Canada, Ottawa, ON, as well as the 30th International Symposium of Contemporary Art of Baie-St-Paul.
+In fall of 2023, Campbell will return to Los Angeles for her second solo exhibition at Anat Ebgi.
 Campbell lives and works in Montréal, Quebec.